 Nevertheless, there is one problem that makes things a lot harder to restore, especially without the anti-malware program.
 As I have mentioned, PORNOGRAPHIC VIRUS ALERT FROM MICROSOFT implements serious changes in your web browser configurations.
-For some of them, it is impossible (or much harder) to do it manually, since you need to open each config file and change the modified rows to their original state.
-Another problem that any mistake on that step can make the browser completely unusable.
+For some of them, it is impossible (or much harder) to do it manually since you need to open each config file and change the modified rows to their original state.
+Another problem is that any mistake on that step can make the browser completely unusable.
 So, using GridinSoft Anti-Malware for that target is a much more reliable choice.

 Reset your browser settings with GridinSoft Anti-Malware